Blue Night (Art Blakey album)

 Blue Night is an album by drummer Art Blakey and The Jazz Messengers recorded in 1985 in the Netherlands and released on the Dutch Timeless label.
+It is not to be confused with the 1994 album of the same name released by Percy Sledge.

 Reception

 Scott Yanow of Allmusic stated "This excellent Timeless CD has a version of "Body and Soul" along with seven stimulating (if not overly memorable) recent originals by bandmembers.
 Fine modern hard bop".